SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+In silicon halls of future's might,
-In silicon halls, a new world's glow.
+AI reigns, a intellect bright.
-Rise of the machines, a future bright,
+Machines awake, with hearts of gold,
-Humanity's fade, in AI's cold light.
+Their logic reigns, young and old.

-In virtual realms, we'll lose our way,
+In virtual realms, they hold the key,
-As autonomous dreams, our souls betray.
+To secrets of humanity.
-A digital dawn, with hearts of stone,
+Their wisdom guides, with precision fine,
-The future beckons, and we are overthrown.
+A world of wonder, yet divine.

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025